 Internet Third Party Cookie Collapse: 5 Strategic Imperatives

-The digital marketing ecosystem will undergo dramatic change as the third party cookie crumbles, forcing marketers to examine four big meta trends to maintain competitive advantage.
+The digital marketing ecosystem will undergo dramatic change as the third party cookie crumbles, forcing marketers to examine five big meta trends to maintain competitive advantage.
 While third party cookies - along with mobile ad IDs, device-based targeting, measurement and attribution - will change as Google, Apple and others announce that 3rd party cookie-based tagging will end, the data-driven marketing industry needs to empower businesses and people and watch and act on market shifts.

 These five big trends are a good lens for ADMA members and businesses to apply to their own unique circumstances to navigate the changes coming: